Tidal Current Speed Calculator

 • Hour 6: Approaching slack water (near 0%)

-Where t is hours after slack and T is the half-cycle duration (typically 6 hours).
+Where t is hours after slack and T is the half-cycle duration.
+This calculator fixes T at 6 hours, which is the standard assumption for a semi-diurnal coast.

 Why this matters for sailors: